Resources for Recycling and Disposal

 Prescription Medications and Over-the-Counter Medicines:

-The Sheriff's office no longer has a drop box, so for the most part, you need to safely dispose of these items yourself.
+These MUST be disposed of with care and not put down the sink or toilet!
+The Boulder County Sheriff's office has a drop box in their lobby at 5600 Flatiron Pkwy, Boulder, CO 80301.
+(That's just east of 55th.)
+Or you can dispose of them yourself if you do so conscientiously.
 A good method is to add clumping-style cat litter to the medication in its' original bottle, add a little water, then seal it up tight with the original safe lid.
 Then you can throw it in the trash and remove the labels.
 You can also do this with glue.

 Twice a year, there are local drop-off locations in coordination with the National Drug Take-Back Initiative program.